adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-editing-data-en_US.md

 %{
 title: ~H"What was that 'sr-only' thing?",
 description: ~H"""
-This CSS class is often used to hide elements in an way that its still understood by Screen Readers (SR) so folks can understand there's an actionable item in there unlike just making the Table Row (tr) element clickable as, semantically speaking, `tr` is not meant to be something you'd click in.
+This CSS class is often used to hide elements in a way that it's still understood by Screen Readers (SR) so folks can understand there's an actionable item in there unlike just making the Table Row (tr) element clickable as, semantically speaking, `tr` is not meant to be something you'd click in.
 """
 } %% .callout

 ## Adding our final tests

-As you might have thought, since our edit view is so similar to our new ticket form, indeed these tests will look a like.
-Starting by `Lineup.QueueTest`:
+As you might have thought, since our edit view is so similar to our new ticket form, indeed these tests will look alike.
+Starting with `Lineup.QueueTest`:

 ```elixir
 test "update_ticket/2 with valid data updates the ticket" do